Mulayam Singh Yadav: Comment on rape

+While distributing free e-rickshaws at a government event in Lucknow, Yadav attempted to defend the law-and-order situation in Uttar Pradesh by disputing the reporting of gang rape cases.
+He says "It is practically impossible for four people to commit a rape."
+Yadav claimed that while a crime is committed by a single individual, the names of three or four others are falsely included in the complaint.
+He further alleged that incidents of rape were being utilized as part of a "smear campaign" aimed at tarnishing the image of the Uttar Pradesh administration.

+As a result of this statement—and following widespread outrage among activists and across the political spectrum— a Judicial Magistrate in Lucknow issued a summons against him in 2015.

 In response to 2014 Badaun gang rape and Yadav's comments, UN Secretary-General Ban Ki-moon said "We say no to the dismissive, destructive attitude of, 'Boys will be boys.
 On 19 August 2015, Yadav remarked that gang-rapes are impractical and rape-victims in those cases tend to lie.
 He was summoned by the Judicial Magistrate of Mahoba district court in Uttar Pradesh for that remark.
-Following these statements, several media outlets described Yadav and the Samajwadi Party as "Defenders of Rape."
+As a result of these statements, several media outlets described Yadav and the Samajwadi Party as "Defenders of Rape."

 Phone Threat case

 On 10 July 2015, ex Indian Police Service officer and President Adhikar Sena, Amitabh Thakur allegedly got a phone call from Yadav.
 Thakur alleged that Yadav had threatened him over the phone call.
 He released the audio of the phone call, in which Yadav is allegedly heard saying certain sentences, which Thakur called as being threatening in nature.
 Thakur alleged that Mulayam Singh was unhappy about the complaint lodged by his wife activist and advocate Nutan Thakur against the then state mining minister Gayatri Prasad Prajapati.

 On 11 July 2015, Thakur presented a complaint before Hazratganj police station for registration of FIR against Yadav as regards the alleged phone threat, which the Police refused to register.
 On the contrary, in the same night of 11 July, a rape case was registered against Thakur by the Lucknow police at Gomtinagar police station, which raised political storm.
 Later FIR was registered in this case on Court intervention, which the Police closed but Thakur went on pursuing it before Court.
 The matter remained inconclusive till the end.

 During Thakur's tenure as the Superintendent of Police of Ferozabad in 2006, he refused to obey some of the wrongful dictates of then MLA Ramveer Singh Yadav, who was a close aid of Yadav.
 The refusal led to an incidence of alleged assault and manhandling with Thakur.
 Despite Mulayam's orders, Thakur got a First Information Report (FIR) registered in this matter at Eka police station.
 This led to Thakur extensively suffering at the hands of Mulayam Singh Government.